The generic circle or square. These brush tips are generated by Krita through certain parameters.

-First, there’s three mask-types, with each the circle and square shape:
+First, there are three mask-types, with each the circle and square shape:

 This is the ultimate generic type.
 The Fade parameter produces the below results.
 Of the three auto brushes, this is the fastest.

 This one’s fade is controlled by a curve!

 This one uses the gaussian algorithm to determine the fade.
 Out of the three auto brushes, this is the slowest.